 chocolate donuts covered with a white glaze

 Skip the trip to the donut shop and make homemade chocolate donuts instead!
 They’re just as tasty, but way healthier.
 Top with donut glaze or powdered sugar and you’ll have a treat that both kids and adults will enjoy.
+These have the perfect amount of indulgence.
+They’ll satisfy your sweet tooth without leaving you in a sugar coma.
+And I love that they are baked and so easy to make!

 My kids LOVE donuts, but I try not to buy them too often.
 Who has time to run out to the donut shop before breakfast?
 And fried donuts can be so heavy.
 I hate that feeling of being weighed down after eating a breakfast of donuts.
 These baked chocolate donuts are the perfect solution – they’re light and fluffy, and so easy to bake up.
 They are also made with simple ingredients you probably already have in your pantry!

 You will need a non-stick donut pan for this recipe.
-You can find donut pans at most major retailers, and they typically come with 6 donut indentations to a pan.
+You can find doughnut pans at most major retailers, and they typically come with 6 donut indentations to a pan.
 I ordered mine from Amazon and it was just over 10 bucks.
 It is this donut pan from Nordic Ware and it does the job quite nicely.

 3 glazed chocolate donuts stacked on a wire cooling rack

 • Egg.
 You’ll need 1 egg in this recipe.
-I have not tested these donuts with a flax egg, but let me know if you do.
+I have not tested these with a flax egg, but let me know if you do.

 • Milk.
 A bit of unsweetened almond milk adds the perfect amount of moisture.
 Feel free to use any milk you’d like.